-- (1) Sites of historical, architectural, community, or aesthetic merit which have not been designated as #Landmarks or #Points of #Interest, but which are deserving of special recognition; and - (2) County Board of Supervisors approved surveyed sites with a National Register status code of 5 or above 1 through 5-; and - (3) Retain sufficient integrity as described in Sec.
+- (1) It is associated with events that have made a significant contribution to the broad patterns of Ventura County history; - (2) It is associated with the lives of significant persons in Ventura County's past; - (3) It embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; - (4) It has yielded, or may be likely to yield, information important in history or prehistory. - b.
+Sites of Merit Satisfy all of the following criteria: - (1) Sites of historical, architectural, community, or aesthetic merit which have not been designated as Landmarks or Points of Interest, but which are deserving of special recognition; - (2) Board of Supervisors approved surveyed sites with a National Register status code of 1 through 5; and - (3) Retain sufficient integrity as described in Sec.
 1367(a). - c.
-Points of Interest Satisfy any one of the following criteria:: - (1) That is tThe site of a building, structure or object that no longer exists, but was associated with historic events, important persons, or embodied a distinctive character or architectural style; or - (2) That it A site that has historical significance, but has been altered to the extent that the integrity of the original workmanship, materials, or style has been substantially compromised; or - (3) That tThe site of a historic event which has no distinguishable characteristics other than that a historic event occurred at that site, and the site is not of sufficient historical significance to justify the establishment of a H\andmark. - d.
-Districts Meets the criteria below Satisfy all of the following criteria: - (1) Possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development; - (2) Has precisely mapped and defined exterior boundaries, which requires a description of what lies immediately on the edge of the district to allow rational exclusion of adjoining areas based upon a shared relationship among the properties constituting the District; - (3) Has at least one of the criteria for significance of Section 1365-5.a.
-1-8 Sec.
-1367(a); and - (4) Complies with the criteria for integrity contained in Section 1365-5.a.6.
-Retains sufficient integrity as described in Sec.
+Points of Interest Satisfy one of the following criteria: - (1) The site of a building, structure or object that no longer exists, but was associated with historic events, important persons, or embodied a distinctive character or architectural style; or - (2) A site that has historical significance, but has been altered to the extent that the integrity of the original workmanship, materials, or style has been substantially compromised; or - (3) The site of a historic event which has no distinguishable characteristics other than that a historic event occurred at that site, and the site is not of sufficient historical significance to justify the establishment of a Landmark. - d.
+Districts Satisfy all of the following criteria: - (1) Possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development;

+- (2) Has precisely mapped and defined boundaries based upon a shared relationship among the properties constituting the District; - (3) Has at least one of the criteria for significance of Sec.
+1367(a); and - (4) Retains sufficient integrity as described in Sec.
 1367(a).

 Sec.
-13657-61.
+1367-1.
 Additional Designation Standards.
 In addition to meeting the criteria in Sec.
-1365-5 et. seq.
-1367, all the following standards below must be met before a site becomes a designated Cultural Heritage Site: This section shall not apply in the determination of whether a site is eligible for Cultural Heritage Site designation.
+1367, all the standards below must be met before a site becomes a designated Cultural Heritage Site.
+This section shall not apply in the determination of whether a site is eligible for Cultural Heritage Site designation.

-a.
-It shall have historic, aesthetic or special character or interest for the general public, and not be limited in interest to a special group of persons;

-- Its designation shall not require the expenditure by the County of Ventura of any amount of money not commensurate with the value of the object to be preserved; and - c.
-Its designation shall not infringe upon the rights of a private owner thereof to make any and all reasonable uses thereof which are not in conflict with the purposes of this Article.
+- It shall have historic, aesthetic or special character or interest for the general public, and not be limited in interest to a special group of persons; - b.
+Its designation shall not require the expenditure by the County of Ventura of any amount of money not commensurate with the value of the object to be preserved; and - c.
+Its designation shall not infringe upon the rights of a private owner thereof to make reasonable uses thereof which are not in conflict with the purposes of this Article.